longkai/essays/articles/2016/fast-recover-your-OS/README.md

 background: recover.png
 date: 2016-07-18T08:09:17+08:00
 hide: false
+license: cc-40-by
 location: Shenzhen
-summary: ' When it comes to automation, do it without manually.'
+summary: 'When it comes to automation, do it without manually.'
 tags:
+  - learning
   - automation
 weather: hot
 ```